dbpunk-labs/db3/README.md

 **Schemaless**

-You can store your custom data to db3 network without any changes
+You can store your custom data to the db3 network without any changes

 **High Performance**